HudsonGageTaylor/compile/README.md

 Press the **"New"** button and add this into the prompt: `C:\MinGW\bin`.
 It should look like this:

 ![Banner](screen4.png)

+***Make sure to hit the "Apply" button in the "System Properties" window!***

+### Rustc Setup
+Download the correct rustup .exe for your machine from the [official download page.](https://www.rust-lang.org/tools/install) Run the program and choose the standard installation.

+### compile Setup
+Download compile from the latest release.
+Once finished, place the executable in a folder and add the folder to the PATH (same process as adding minGW to PATH).
+For example, if you place it in C:\bin:

 ### Languages supported (from v1):
 C++ (.cpp)